-Housing Revenue Account (HRA) Budget 2023-24
+Housing Revenue Account (HRA) Budget 2024/25

-Executive Summary
+1. Executive Summary

 The Council owns and manages over 5,200 Council Houses which it rents to tenants who qualify for social housing or for which it holds the freehold.
 The Housing Revenue Account (HRA) is the ring-fenced account within which the Council records the income and expenditure for its operations as landlord to its residents and for the day-to-day management, repairs and maintenance of the council housing stock.

-This report outlines the proposed Housing Revenue Account (HRA) budget for 2023-24, which has been built on the estimates and assumptions in the updated 2023 HRA Business Plan.
+This report outlines the proposed Housing Revenue Account (HRA) budget for 2024/25, which has been built on the estimates and assumptions in the updated 2023 HRA Business Plan.
 The Business Plan has been reviewed to reflect changes in relevant legislation and guidance, along with consideration of the Council's declaration of a Climate Emergency and the ongoing challenges of the wider operating environment.

-The Direction on the Rent Standard 2019 required the Regulator of Social Housing to set a rent standard for social housing which came into effect from 2020, which would have been CPI +1% from the preceding September rate.
-This would have resulted in a rent cap of 11.1%.
-However, a new Direction was issued on 12 December 2022 which is that rents should be capped at 7%.
+The Direction on the Rent Standard 2019 required the Regulator of Social Housing to set a rent standard for social housing which came into effect from 2020, which would have been CPI +1% from the preceding September rate, this equates to 7.7% and is the recommended rent increase for the year.
+This rate is to also apply to those in Shared ownership.